Key scientific research areas in Queensland

 Learn more about health and medical.

-ICT research helps provide information security, 3D animation special effects and post-production services, game development, and world-class ICT products and services to traditional industries such as mining, agriculture, health, transport and tourism.
+Digital-based research helps provide information security, 3D animation special effects and post-production services, game development, and world-class ICT products and services to traditional industries such as mining, agriculture, health, transport and tourism.

-Learn more about ICT and multimedia.
+Learn more about digital economy.

 Mining and energy